 Jhumpa Lahiri's The Namesake highlights the kitchen as a critical space where characters preserve their Bengali identity amidst the dislocation of immigrant life.
 Ashima Ganguli, the matriarch of the Ganguli family, embodies this connection through her cooking.
-For Ashima, preparing traditional Bengali dishes is not merely a daily core but an act of cultural resistance.
-Despite living in Boston, her kitchen retains the essence of Calcutta with its spices, flavours and rituals, Lahiri writes, "nothing feels normal to Ashima.
+For Ashima, preparing traditional Bengali dishes is not merely a daily chore but an act of cultural resistance.
+Despite living in Boston, her kitchen retains the essence of Calcutta with its spices, flavors, and rituals.
+Lahiri writes, "nothing feels normal to Ashima.
 For the past eighteen months, she has been deprived of the company of her family.
-But during the hours that she spends preparing food for her husband, she is distracted by this task, which has always been, for her, a refuge.
-(4)
+But during the hours that she spends preparing food for her husband, she is distracted by this task, which has always been, for her, a refuge" (4).

 Ashima's cooking reflects her attempts to hold on to her homeland.
 The kitchen becomes her sanctuary, where she recreates the smells and tastes of her native Calcutta, offering her solace amidst her feelings of alienation.
 However, for her American-born children, the kitchen serves a different function.
-Gogol and Sonia view their mother's insistence on traditional food as a maker of their cultural difference, illustrating the generational tensions within diasporic families.
+Gogol and Sonia view their mother's insistence on traditional food as a marker of their cultural difference, illustrating the generational tensions within diasporic families.
 Despite these conflicts, food ultimately becomes a bridge between Ashima and her children, symbolizing the endurance of cultural memory in a hybridized form.

-Contrarily, Salman Rushdie's Midnight's Children uses food and the kitchen as metaphors for India's complex cultural identity.
+In contrast, Salman Rushdie's Midnight's Children uses food and the kitchen as metaphors for India's complex cultural identity.
 In this postcolonial masterpiece, Rushdie intertwines personal and national histories, and food plays a central role in representing the blending of traditions and memories.
 The pickling of chutneys by the protagonist, Saleem Sinai, serves as an act of preserving not only recipes but also fragments of history.
 Rushdie claims:

 Memory's truth, because memory has its own special kind.
-It selects, eliminates, alters, exaggerates, minimizes, glorifies and vilifies also; but in the end, it creates its own reality, its heterogeneous but usually coherent version of events; and no sane human being ever trusts someone else's version more than his own.
-(211) The chutneys, stored in jars, symbolize the preservation of fragmented memories, much like India's cultural hybridity.
+It selects, eliminates, alters, exaggerates, minimizes, glorifies, and vilifies also; but in the end, it creates its own reality, its heterogeneous but usually coherent version of events; and no sane human being ever trusts someone else's version more than his own.
+(211)

+The chutneys, stored in jars, symbolize the preservation of fragmented memories, much like India's cultural hybridity.
 The kitchen, in this context, becomes a site of storytelling, where recipes are imbued with personal and collective histories.
 Rushdie's metaphor of food highlights the sensory and emotional connections to memory and identity, particularly in a nation grappling with its postcolonial legacy.
+The act of pickling, with its meticulous process of combining spices and ingredients, mirrors the blending of diverse cultural influences within Indian society.
+For diasporic readers, Rushdie's portrayal of food resonates as a symbol of identity in transition.
+The kitchen becomes a liminal space, where the past and present coalesce, reflecting the hybrid nature of diasporic identities.
+By tying food to memory, Rushdie underscores the importance of preserving cultural traditions even as they evolve in new environments.